Kanon Wakeshima: Debut and Shinshoku Dolce

 Wakeshima auditioned at Sony Music Entertainment as a singer, originally not intending to include her cello playing with her demo tape, but later changed her mind after experimenting with performing with the piano.
-She became a finalist at the audition, contracting with the Sony subsidiary DefStar Records and debuting on May 28, 2008 with her first single, "Still Doll".
+She became a finalist at the audition, contracting with the Sony subsidiary DefStar Records and debuting on May 28, 2008, with her first single, "Still Doll".
 The single was chosen as the ending theme for the first season of the anime adaptation of Vampire Knight.
 She also provided the voice for a maid that appears in the eighth episode of the series.

 Wakeshima released her second single, "Suna No Oshiro", on November 12, 2008.
 The song was used as the second ending theme for Vampire Knight.

 Wakeshima was nominated for a Best Newcomer award for 2008 in the fourth annual Shōjo Beat Music Awards, nominees of which are determined by surveying "record companies, music journalists, music experts, and music fans".

 Wakeshima released her debut album, Shinshoku Dolce, on February 11, 2009.

-Wakeshima performed at Japan Expo 2009 in Paris, France, and appeared at Otakon 2009 in Baltimore, Maryland.
+The same year, she performed at Japan Expo in Paris, France, and at Otakon in Baltimore, Maryland.
+In July 2009, she presented her first gallery showing of original art at Royal/T in Culver City, California.

-Lolitawork Libretto
+Lolitawork Librettond

 The song "Toumei no Kagi" was released as a digital single on September 16, 2009.
 The song was used as the theme song of the online game Avalon no Kagi.

-On July 27, 2010 Wakeshima released her second album, Lolitawork Libretto along with a music video for the song "Lolitawork Libretto ~Storytelling by Solita~".
+On July 27, 2010, Wakeshima released her second album, Lolitawork Libretto along with a music video for the song "Lolitawork Libretto ~Storytelling by Solita~".